f3riend/YouTube-Ad-Blocker---Session-Masker/README.md

 **Note:** It will block most of the ads but unfortunately not all.

-In case of ads, reloading the page will solve the situation, I recommend waiting for a while after installing the plugin.
+In case of ads, reloading the page will resolve the situation, I recommend waiting a while after installing the plugin and avoiding playlists.

+This is due to the fact that this is a patch I made until brave has the necessary update.